JetSetIlly/Gopher2600/README.md

 ## Missing Features

-1. Paddle, keyboard, driving, lightgun controllers
+1. Keyboard, driving, lightgun controllers
 1. Not all CPU instructions are implemented.
 Although adding the missing opcodes when encountered should be straightforward.
 1. Unimplemented cartridge formats